| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 Yes.
 You are not a Class Member even if you fit the Class Member definition if:

-• You exclude yourself from this Settlement;
+• You excluded yourself from this Settlement by opting out;

 • You previously filed a claim concerning your CertainTeed Organic Shingles in any court of law, and the claim was resolved with a final judgment, whether or not that judgment was favorable to you;